Adapted from https://developers.arcgis.com/rest/geocode/api-reference/geocoding-reverse-geocode.htm.

 | -117.1963 | 34.05922 | Redlands, CA, USA | -117.1963 | 34.05922 | Locality |

-When multiple values are included in the API call, the hierarchy explained in Table 1 is still applied to the requested featuretypes.
+When a request includes multiple values, the API applies the hierarchy in Table 1 to the requested feature types.

 api_multiple <- arc_reverse_geo(